Exposed 1.0.0-rc-3 Help

 Connecting to a Database

-Every database access using Exposed is started by obtaining a connection and creating a transaction.
+Every database access in Exposed begins by establishing a connection and creating a transaction.

 H2